yuqianxu2816/SpatialOmics-Foundation/documentations/DDS.md

 ### Module 2 — Extract the (m/z, intensity) pairs from each spectrum

+Process raw peak lists from spectrum objects and produce cleaned numeric representations suitable for downstream preprocessing and binning.

 **Input**

 - One Spectrum object from Step 1